Sreenivasulu-Kalluru/streamify/README.md

 # Streamify

-## A Video Streaming and Chatting Platform built using MERN Stack
+## A Video Calling and Chatting Platform built using MERN Stack